 Typical Entry-Level Education: Minimum of an associate’s degree in dental hygiene required, bachelor’s degree recommended.

 A dialysis technician is a medical specialist who works with patients suffering from kidney disorders by performing dialysis on their blood.
 The technician helps to set up and monitor the dialysis machine in order to help clean and purify the blood where the kidneys failed to do so.
 A dialysis technician is responsible for assembling the dialysis machine and ensuring that it is sterile for patient use.
 A dialysis technician will monitor and adjust fluid removal rates as needed and attend to patient needs throughout the dialysis process.
 In addition, a dialysis technician may respond to emergency situations, administer local anasthesia and provide educational training to patients.

 This is a specialist type of position typically found in clinics, hospitals, and nursing homes or elder care facilities.

 Salary: Dialysis technicians' median salary is $53,120 per year, or $25.54 per hour, in 2021.
 But can range from $29,640 to $79,530 depending on work experience and education level.

-Typical Entry-Level Education: associate’s degree or higher, as well as necessary certifications from state and/or local government/facilities.
+Typical Entry-Level Education: associate’s degree or bachelor, as well as necessary certifications from state and/or local government/facilities.

 Dietitians and nutritionists work in medical institutions such as hospitals, nursing homes, and eldercare facilities, public health clinics, and personal health agencies.
 However, they also work in the private sector, such as in a gym, as a personal coach, in cafeterias, food production sites, and private practices who work one on one with clients.

 In this position, you will work with clients or patients to organize and create planned menus and food preparation to help educate different types of people about nutrition, whether that be senior citizens, pregnant women, diabetics, or people recovering from eating disorders.

 Typical Entry-Level Education: A bachelor’s degree in nutritional health is almost always required.